 I have led two seminars in 2019: a week on Black Internationalism MA course at the University of Leeds on the link between Black Panther (2018), George Schuyler’s literature and Pan-African movements in the 1930s; and a week for the Harlem Renaissance BA module focusing on Disability.

 During my MA I assisted BA students with their Dissertations as a project mentor, providing extra support alongside their supervisors.
 This was alongside my Master’s degree, and I supported 5 students.

-I have work experience in student recruitment, as well as working as a University ambassador and helping run employability and Alumni events for students at a School level.
+I also have work experience in student recruitment, as well as working as a University Ambassador and helping run employability and Alumni events for students at a school level.